TOSCA-ML/tosca-ml-models/README.md

 # MLTOSCA

 MLTOSCA is an automated machine learning implementation using TOSCA specification.
 It allows you to read data, preprocess it, train different ML models, and evaluate them.
 The implementation is built using a reusable components approach, which are connected with the help of various relationships.
-The project is developed on top of the [RADON](https://github.com/radon-h2020/radon-particles) project.
+The MLTOSCA may not reuse all the models developed under the [Radon-Particle](https://github.com/radon-h2020/radon-particles) project.
+The RADON Organisation can be found here: [https://github.com/radon-h2020](https://github.com/radon-h2020).

 ### Why use MLTOSCA?